Falling Hare: Plot

-This cartoon opens with the title credits over the strains of “Down by the Riverside”, then into an extended series of establishing shots of an Army Air Force base, to the brassy strains of “We’re in to Win” (a World War II song also sung by Daffy Duck in Scrap Happy Daffy two months before).
+This cartoon opens with the title credits over the strains of "Down by the Riverside", then into an extended series of establishing shots of an Army Air Force base, to the brassy strains of "We’re in to Win" (a World War II song also sung by Daffy Duck in Scrap Happy Daffy two months before).
 The sign at the base reads "U.S. Army Air Field", and below that is shown the location, the number of planes (which include C-45 Expeditors and a Douglas B-18 Bolo) and number of men, all marked "Censored" as a reference to military secrecy.
 Beneath those categories, a sign reads "What Men Think of Top Sergeant", the reply to which is covered with a large white-on-black "CENSORED!!", implying that the language of the men's reply is not suitable for the public (and would not pass scrutiny by the Hays Office).

 Bugs Bunny is seen reclining on a piece of ordnance (a blockbuster bomb) idly reading Victory Thru Hare Power (a spoof of the 1942 book).
-He begins laughing uproariously, and turns to the audience to share what he is reading: an assertion that gremlins wreck American planes through diabolical sabotage (he pronounces those words "di-a-bo-lick-al saa-boh-tay-jee), a notion that Bugs finds ludicrous.
-As he continues enjoying what he considers a hilarious joke, a little yellow humanoid wearing a large blue helmet with airplane wings scuttles by and begins striking the bomb's nose with a mallet, to the tune of "I've Been Working on the Railroad."
-It takes Bugs a few seconds to realize the reality of the situation, but shortly he asks the gremlin, "What's all the hub-bub, Bub?"
+He begins laughing uproariously, and turns to the audience to share what he is reading: an assertion that gremlins wreck American planes through diabolical sabotage (he pronounces those words "di-a-bo-lick-al saa-boh-tay-jee"), a notion that Bugs finds ludicrous.
+As he continues enjoying what he considers a hilarious joke, a little yellow humanoid wearing a large blue helmet with airplane wings scuttles by and begins striking the bomb's nose with a mallet, to the tune of "I've Been Working on the Railroad".
+It takes Bugs a few seconds to realize the reality of the situation, but shortly he asks the gremlin, "Eh, what's all da hub-bub...
+Bub?"

-The gremlin explains that the bomb must be hit "just right" in order to be made to explode, and gets back to work.
-Bugs steps in to suggest that perhaps he ought to "take a whack at it", and proceeds to wind up for a great, hard swing.
+The gremlin explains that the bomb must be hit "just right" in order to be made to explode and gets back to work.
+Bugs steps in to suggest that perhaps he ought to "take a whack at it" and proceeds to wind up for a great, hard swing.
 He stops immediately before making contact, in the sudden realization that, thanks to the strange being, he is engaging in an insane activity.
 Bugs starts shouting at the creature, but it is apparently gone.
 Bugs then turns to the audience as he ponders whether he has just had an experience with a gremlin.
-The gremlin appears on Bugs' face and affirms its existence with a shout, "It ain't Wendell Willkie!"
+The gremlin appears on Bugs' face and affirms its existence with a shout, "It ain't Vendell Villkie!"
 The gremlin, after that, tugs on Bugs' ears and hammers Bugs' foot with a monkey wrench and runs off.